|USDA ARS Wheat Quality Laboratories|

-The United States is the third largest producer of wheat in the world with an annual production of 60 million metric tons in 2010, according to the United Nations Food and Agriculture Organization (FAO).
-The total harvested wheat acreage in 2008 was 55.6 million (source: National Association of Wheat Growers).
+The United States is the fourth largest producer of wheat in the world (now behind Russia) with an annual production of 55 million metric tons in 2014, according to the United Nations Food and Agriculture Organization (FAO).
+The total harvested US wheat acreage in 2016 was 43.9 million in 2016 down from the high of 56 million in 2008 (source: National Association of Wheat Growers).

 The USDA Agricultural Research Service (ARS) conducts wheat quality research through four strategically-located regional Wheat Quality Laboratories (WQLs) as part of the National Program in Quality and Utilization of Agricultural Products.
 Each WQL focuses on wheat types commonly grown in its region: